Approved by the vice-rector for research education on October 12, 2015. Reference number C 2015-1445

 Research on this topic consists both of formulating models based on

-reasonable assumptions, and analyzing the behavior of such models.
+reasonable assumptions, and analysing the behavior of such models.
 The

 models usually take the form of ordinary or partial differential